CtrlSt4rk/matrixbenchmark/README.md

-A matrix multiplication parallel benchmark using OpenMP with int and float variants
+A simple matrix multiplication parallel benchmark using OpenMP with int and float variants